 - Think about your schedule during the school year.
 Do you play a spring sport and are always busier during that time of year?
 Are you involved in clubs that require more of a time commitment during certain times of the year?
 Will you have SOL tests, AP exams, and finals during the spring that will need a lot of time and attention?
 You should be prepared to dedicate about 4-5 hours per week to prep so it’s important to think about your schedule before junior year begins and decide when that is the most feasible.

 - Are you applying to competitive schools that require additional testing?
 Many of the more highly competitive schools also require or recommend (read that as required) SAT II: Subject Tests.
 These are 1 hour long per subject area and students can take up to three tests in the same sitting.
 It’s important to know if you need to take these as some of the tests are only offered on certain SAT dates.
 Also, you cannot take the SAT and SAT II’s on the same day.
 Therefore, you need to plan your testing dates accordingly.
 May or June are usually the best times to take the SAT II’s since these dates will correspond with your preparation for an AP exam or final on the same material.

 - What is your goal score?
 Are you trying to get into the top score ranges?
-Is your goal to increase 400 points?
+Is your goal to increase 300 points?
 If so, that will take a lot of work.
-Keep in mind that the SAT and ACT are not tests that you can cram for.
+Keep in mind that the SAT and ACT are not tests for which you can cram.
 The more you want to increase the score, the earlier you should start practicing.
-Think about your goals early to avoid unnecessary stress during fall of your senior year.
+Think about your goals early to avoid unnecessary stress during fall of your senior year